Hang Zheng

 Story and background

-Cywork is a First-person RPG 3D game in a space facility.
-The space facility is conducting research on an advanced energy source.
-But a group of space pirates wants to intervene.The player can choose a fiction to help the facility or the pirate.
-The ending of the game is different depending on the player's choice.
+Cywork is a first-person RPG set in a 3D space facility where researchers are studying an advanced energy source.
+However, a group of space pirates seeks to disrupt their efforts.Players can choose a faction, either aiding the facility or siding with the pirates, leading to different endings based on their decisions.

 Project details